• Home

 4. Resolve Transitive Dependencies Conflicts

-Transitive dependencies might bring different version of the same artifacts.
+Transitive dependencies might bring different versions of the same artifacts.
 Maven needs to pick only one version of the artifacts for your project.
 The closest version (regardless if it's the newest or not) in the dependencies tree will be chosen.
-If there are multiple version on the same level of three, then Maven will choose the first one found.
+If there are multiple versions on the same level of tree, then Maven will choose the first one found.

 In some cases you might want to exclude a transitive dependency so it (and all its direct and transitive dependencies) won't be resolved by Maven: